aweijnitz/mildly-interesting.info/source/_posts/2013-12-29-gitlab-in-a-box.markdown

 ```

 ### Making new boxes from existing ones
-If you install additional software, or tweak the box somehow, you can make a new base box to start other projects from using this command with an instance running.
+If you install additional software, or tweak the box somehow, you can make a new base box to start other projects from.
+It is really easy, just use the command below with your instance running.
 The result will be a new box file which you can put on a webserver and use, just like I did with this one.
 ``` bash Package new box from existing instance (running)
 vagrant package
 ```